-John William Coltrane was born on 23 September, 1926, in Hamlet, North Carolina.
+John William Coltrane was born on Sept.
+23, 1926, in Hamlet, N.C.
 In his early childhood, Coltrane was introduced to gospel music through his father and grandfather, who were both ministers at the local African Methodist Church.
 In his father’s past-time, he played many instruments, and as a result, Coltrane gained a passion and aptitude for music.
-At age eleven, Coltrane learned to play the clarinet and the E-flat horn, and eventually switched to the alto-saxophone in high school.
+At age 11, Coltrane learned to play the clarinet and the E-flat horn, and eventually switched to the alto saxophone in high school.
 After graduating high school in 1943, Coltrane and childhood friend Frank Bower left for Philadelphia.
 Here, Coltrane studied music for two years at the Granoff School of Music, and became top of his class.

 After a short stint in the Navy in 1945, Coltrane returned to America eager to learn more about the new kind of jazz that had emerged during the war.
 The “bebop” revolution was on the rise, and Coltrane was inspired by the new freedom to improvise and show more emotion in jazz numbers.
-The innovators of this new jazz (including Thelonious Monk, Charlie Parker, and Miles Davis) highly influenced Coltrane’s playing when he returned to Philadelphia in 1946.
-By 1947, Coltrane had his first experience playing tenor saxophone, which lead to his eventual work with Dizzy Gillespie’s ‘Big Band’ in 1949.
+The innovators of this new jazz (including Thelonious Monk, Charlie Parker and Miles Davis) highly influenced Coltrane’s playing when he returned to Philadelphia in 1946.
+By 1947, Coltrane had his first experience playing tenor saxophone, which led to his eventual work with Dizzy Gillespie’s big band in 1949.

-The hit song “Alabama” was recorded on Coltrane’s album Live at Birdland in 1963 in response to the 16th Street Baptist Church bombing in Birmingham in September of that year.
-On 15 September, four members of the Ku Klux Klan planted dynamite beneath the front steps of the church.
+The hit song Alabama was recorded on Coltrane’s album Live at Birdland in 1963 in response to the 16th Street Baptist Church bombing in Birmingham in September of that year.
+On Sept.
+15, four members of the Ku Klux Klan planted dynamite beneath the front steps of the church.
 The explosion killed four young girls, and severely injured many others.
 In response, Coltrane and his Quartet (comprised of McCoy Tyner on piano, Jimmy Garrison on bass, and Elvin Jones on drums) recorded a song inspired by Martin Luther King Jr.’s speech about the bombing.
-Like his speech, the song Alabama “shifts its tone from one of mourning to one of renewed determination for the struggle against racially motivated crimes.”
+Like his speech, Coltrane’s song “shifts its tone from one of mourning to one of renewed determination for the struggle against racially motivated crimes.”